scylladb/dynamodb-pricing-comparison/README.md

    Please note that the application will create IAM roles to query your DynamoDB usage.
 More specifically, the application needs to be granted the right to perform the actions `dynamodb:ListTables`, `dynamodb:DescribeTable`, and `cloudwatch:GetMetricData`. **The application will not read, change, delete, or share any of your data**.
 6. Edit the stack name if desired, and choose “Deploy”.
 7. You should be redirected to the newly created Lambda application.
 After the deployment finishes, you should see an endpoint in the “API endpoint” box.
 8. Click that endpoint to collect metrics about your DynamoDB usage and visualize the results on a web page.
 The web page displays a summary of your usage of provisioned tables, and a summary of your usage of on-demand tables, with links to Scylla Cloud pricing calculator to estimates your possible savings if you switch to ScyllaDB.
+See the “Use” section below for more options.

 To delete the application, delete the CloudFormation stack that was created during the deployment step.
 Open the CloudFormation console at https://console.aws.amazon.com/cloudformation#/stacks.
 Find the deployed stack (for example, look for `serverlessrepo-dynamodb-pricing-comparison`), and choose “Delete”.